-To sustain the long-term benefits of GCG implementation, the Management has positioned GCG as a standard that underpins all management and operational activities.
-This demands absolute commitment from all elements in the Company to upholding these principles with integrity.
-The Company has established a comprehensive framework of supporting instruments for GCG implementation that include the Code of Conduct, Corporate Policies and Standard Operating Procedures (SOPs).
-The Code of Conduct serves as the basic guideline for all organs and individuals in the Company with regard to actions and behavior that conform to the corporate values and culture as well as universal business ethics.
+To ensure long-term benefits in the application of GCG principles, the Management has implemented GCG as a standard which underpins all management and operational activities.
+This matter demands unyielding commitment from all elements in the Company so the principles of GCG are upheld with integrity.
+The Company has established a comprehensive framework of supporting instruments for GCG implementation which included the Code of Conduct, Corporate Policies and Standard Operating Procedures (SOP).
+The Code of Conduct serves as a basic guideline for all organs and individuals in the Company regarding actions and behaviors that conform to corporate values and culture as well as universal code of business ethics.
 The entire framework serves as a reference for all employees in the performance of their duties, authorities and responsibilities in accordance with their functions, thus ensuring that the objectives of the Company’s GCG implementation are achieved.

-The instruments above are designed to support the Company’s adherence to the universal good governance principles, which include transparency, accountability, independence, responsibilities and fairness.
+The series of instruments mentioned above are designed to help the Company adhere to the universal ode of good governance principles, which include transparency, accountability, independence, responsibilities and fairness.
 The Company’s commitment to the implementation of each principle is expressed as follows:

-The Company manages the business independently.
-As such, all organs of the Company carry out their respective functions and duties in accordance with the Company’s Articles of Association and the prevailing rules while avoiding conflicts of interest, in order to ensure objectivity in the decision-making process.
+The Company manages its business independently, without intervention from external parties.
+As such, all organs within the Company are obligated to carry out their respective functions and duties in accordance with the Company’s Articles of Association and the prevailing regulations while avoiding conflicts of interest as best as possible to achieve the objectives set forth in decision-making processes.

-The Company embodies this principle by ensuring fairness and equality in fulfilling the rights of stakeholders in accordance with the respective agreement and the prevailing rules as well as corporate policies.
+This principle is to ensure fairness and equality in fulfilling the rights of shareholders and stakeholders in accordance with all prevailing rules as well as corporate policies.

 CODE OF CONDUCT